 - a. sculptural and articulated architectural building design; - b.
-1-3 storey podium height; - c. up to 15 storey building height (except in 8 storey height restricted parcels) in compliance with Map 5 (Maximum Building Heights);
+1-3 storey podium height; - c. up to 15 storey building height in compliance with Map 6 (Maximum Building Heights);

-- d. opportunity for a landmark building up to 25 storeys in height, that responds to key locations in compliance with Map 5 (Maximum Building Heights); and - e. opportunity for a landmark building up to 20 storeys in height that responds to key locations in compliance with Map 5 (Maximum Building Heights).
+- d. opportunity for a landmark building up to 25 storeys in height, that responds to key locations in compliance with Map 6 (Maximum Building Heights); and - e. opportunity for a landmark building up to 20 storeys in height that responds to key locations in compliance with Map 6 (Maximum Building Heights).